sakshi8707/WorldWise-Project/README.md

 - **Leaflet.js**: Library for interactive maps.
 - **Firebase**: Hosting for deploying the application.
 - **React Router**: For routing between different pages.
+- **APIs**:
+      Google Maps API: (Assuming you used this for map data) City and Country Data API: (Describe the specific API used to fetch city and country data) Authentication API: For handling user authentication.

 - **CSS Modules**: For styling components.
 - **Google OAuth**: For Google Sign-In integration.
 - **Vite**: For fast development and building process
+- **React Hooks**:

+    useState: For managing local state in functional components.
+    useEffect: For handling side effects in functional components.
+    useNavigate: From React Router, used to programmatically navigate between routes.
+    useContext: For accessing context values like authentication and city data.
+    useCities: A custom hook created to manage and access city-related data.

 - (in technologies add apis as well )